HannimalCrackers/DHUM_73000/010_AI-Insta_WhitePaper.md

 ## Data Source

+To explore this question I downloaded my personal photos and data from Instagram using their recently implemented Data Download tool.
 Instagram only recently began making users’ personal data available to them.
 It did so in order to be compliant with the European Union’s GDPR privacy law which went into effect May 25, 2018.
 Users may now easily download a package of their personal user data.
 The data package I downloaded contained multiple JSON files along with subfolders for photos and videos, as shown in the visual below.
 Photos were in jpeg format, videos were MP4s – both easily accessible formats.

 &nbsp;
 ![screenshot](https://raw.githubusercontent.com/HannimalCrackers/DHUM_73000/master/img/Instagram_download.png)